mysterytony/mysterytony.github.io/notes/cs246/lecture.md

 7
 ```

-ALWAYS make the dtor virtual in classes that are meant to be classes
+ALWAYS make the dtor virtual in classes that are meant to be super classes

 even if the virtual dtor does nothing